-1.25 The remainder of this document is structured as follows:
+1.30 The remainder of this document is structured as follows:

-Table 1.1: Structure of this document
+Table 1.1: Structure of this Document

-SECTION TITLE OVERVIEW Section 2 The Site and Surrounding Describes the Site and its key features, the Area planning history of relevance that relates to it, any local planning designations and
+SECTION TITLE OVERVIEW

+Section 2 The Site and Surrounding Describes the Site and its key features, the

+Area planning history of relevance that relates to

+it, any local planning designations and

 allocations that apply, and the Applicant's

 site selection process.

 Section 3 The Proposed Development Provides an overview of the Proposed

 Development, including need, use, amount,

 layout, appearance and access.

-Section 4 Design Approach Outlines the approach taken to the design of
+Section 4 Design Approach and Outlines the approach taken to the design of

-the Proposed Development.
+Evolution the Proposed Development and establishes

+the evolution of the design for the final

+planning submission.

 Section 5 Design Components Provides the design and access details of the

 Proposed Development, including layout,

 use, amount, scale, appearance, access and

 landscaping.

 Section 6 Planning Policy Context Sets out the legislative and policy framework

 for the determination of the planning

 application.

+аррисацоп.

-Section 6 Assessment of the Provides an assessment of the Proposed
+Section 7 Assessment of the Provides an assessment of the Proposed

 Proposed Development Development against relevant policy at

 national and local level.

-Section 7 Summary and Conclusions Sets out the conclusions of this PDAS in terms
+Section 8 Summary and Conclusions Sets out the conclusions of this PDAS in terms

 of the overall acceptability of the Proposed

 Development.